madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 * `ciw` - change inside word, `caw` - change inside word.
 Mounded motions include: `w` word, `s` sentence, `p` paragraph, `t` tag, `'` single quote, `"` double quote, and  `(`, `[`, `{` stand per their own.

+Most of the edit commands can be combined with movement commands, e.g.: `d5w`.

+### Inserts

 While in *insert-mode*:

 * `Ctrl+r 0` will paste text without having leave that mode, where `0` is register name (see `:h i_ctrl-r`).